 Detroit Institute of Arts

-The interventions are practical.
-They include centralizing ticketing to streamline the three-entry layout, activating the southern facade for commercial use, extending exhibition space with a modest addition at John R, consolidating children’s programming into a stacked wing, and adding a garden and café to the roof.
+Targeted interventions include consolidating ticketing to rationalize the museum’s three-entry layout, activating the southern façade for commercial use, extending gallery space with a modest addition along John R, stacking children’s programming into a dedicated wing, and introducing a roof garden and café.
+The Woodward Avenue entrance is reworked through contemporary, approachable topographies that deliberately temper monumentality in favor of civic accessibility.

 2022